r-spacex/SpaceX-API/README.md

 ## Local Development
 Local development info can be found [here](https://github.com/r-spacex/SpaceX-API/blob/master/docs/development.md)

-## V2 - Deprecated
-* API V2 will be available indefinitely, but will no longer receive new feature updates.
-* V2 data will still be updated
-* V2 docs will no longer be updated
-* Old V2 docs located [here](https://github.com/r-spacex/SpaceX-API/tree/master/docs)

 ## Technical Details
 * Deployed on a central U.S. [Linode](https://www.linode.com/) server